easqr/db_iiq_mysql/README.md

 Name of the volume for the MySQL data directory.
 Usually overriden in the format of <company name>_iiq_db_data

+    mssqlbackups_volume_name: sandbox_iiq_db_mssqlbackups

+Name of the MS SQL Backups Volume.
+This is only used if the db_type is mssql

     db_container_name: sandbox_iiq_db

 Name of the MySQL container.
 Usually overriden in the format of <company name>_iiq_db